APogue/APogue.github.io/_posts/posts/2024-08-05-Intro-Background-Context.md

 	2. Self-governance

-		- UCLA takes a very hands-off approach to guidance and oversight based on these principles
+		- UCLA takes a hands-off approach to guidance and oversight based on these principles

 			- Positions on issues taken by student governments are not positions taken by the university (by PACAOS-63.00)